sinansk/sinansk/README.md

 # Hi there!
 I' m Sinan! #

 **I am trying to become a Frontend Developer with my mechanical engineering background.⚙️** **As a self taught, my journey started on end of August 2021.
-I love 🚗s, 🐈s, 🐕s and coding and so many things.**
+I love 🚗s, 🐈s, 🐕s, coding and so many things.**
 **I’m currently learning HTML, CSS, Bootstrap and JavaScript.
 I would like to learn React technologies aswell.**

 *📍 Based in Yalova, TURKEY*